+The rates, fees, and terms and conditions for the make-ready work to collocate on an authority pole described in the application shall be nondiscriminatory, competitively neutral, and commercially reasonable and must comply with this act.
 The authority may perform the make-ready work necessary to enable the pole to support the requested collocation by a wireless provider or require the wireless provider to perform the make-ready work.
 If the authority elects to perform the make-ready work, it shall provide a good faith estimate for the work, including pole replacement if necessary, within sixty (60) days after receipt of a complete application.
-The authority shall complete any make-ready work it elects to perform, including any pole replacement within sixty (60) days of written acceptance of the good faith estimate by the applicant.
+The authority shall complete any make-ready work it elects to perform, including any pole replacement, within sixty (60) days of written acceptance of the good faith estimate by the applicant.
 An authority may require replacement of the authority pole only if it demonstrates that the collocation would make the authority pole structurally unsound.
 If the pole is replaced, the authority shall take ownership of the pole.

-- The person owning, managing or controlling the authority pole shall not require more make-ready work than required to meet applicable codes or industry standards.
+The person owning, managing, or controlling the authority pole shall not require more make-ready work than required to meet applicable codes or industry standards.
 Fees for make-ready work shall not include costs related to pre-existing or prior damage or noncompliance.
-Fees for make-ready work including any pole replacement shall be reasonable and nondiscriminatory and shall not exceed actual costs, which may include the amount the authority pays a professional engineer registered in Oklahoma to review the wireless provider's make-ready work plans. - SECTION 6.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 36-507 of Title 11, unless there is created a duplication in numbering, reads as follows: - A. This section shall govern an authority's rates and fees for the placement of a wireless facility, wireless support structure or utility pole. - B. An authority may not require a wireless provider to pay any rates, fees or compensation to the authority or other person other than what is expressly authorized by this act for the right to use or occupy a right-of-way, for collocation of small wireless facilities on utility poles in the right-of-way, or for the installation, maintenance, modification, operation and replacement of utility poles in the right-of-way.
+Fees for make-ready work including any pole replacement, shall be reasonable and nondiscriminatory and shall not exceed actual costs, which may include the amount the authority pays

-- C. Application fees shall be subject to the following requirements: - 1.
+- 1 a professional engineer registered in this state to review the make-2 ready work plans of the wireless provider. - 3 SECTION 6.
+NEW LAW A new section of law to be codified 4 in the Oklahoma Statutes as Section 36-506 of Title 11, unless there 5 is created a duplication in numbering, reads as follows: - A. This section shall govern an authority's rates and fees for the placement of a wireless facility, wireless support structure or utility pole. - B. An authority may not require a wireless provider to pay any rates, fees, or compensation to the authority or other person other than what is expressly authorized by this act for the right to use or occupy a right-of-way, for collocation of small wireless facilities on utility poles in the right-of-way, or for the installation, maintenance, modification, operation and replacement of utility poles in the right-of-way. - C. Application fees shall be subject to the following requirements: - 1.
 An authority may charge an application fee only if such fee is required for similar types of commercial development or construction within the authority's jurisdiction; - 2.
 An application fee may not include: